signorpipo/wle-assets/README.md

 Some of the assets have not been made by me.
 You will find a link to the source (if available) in the [Credits](#credits) section.

+A collection of Wonderland Engine template projects where you can use these assets can be found [here](https://github.com/SignorPipo/wle_ppefault).

 ## Quick Assets Summary

 Some of the assets that you can find in this repo are: